lifeinfo/proteomeExpert/help/ProteomeExpert-Statistics.md

 ![image.png](volcano2.png)
 9. Click on `ViolinPlot` to see the ViolinPlot figure.
 ![image.png](violin.png)
-10. Click on `RadarMap` to see the ViolinPlot figure.
+10. Click on `RadarMap` to see the RadarMap figure.

 ![image.png](radar.png)